smoge/FreakScheme/README.md

 # FreakScheme

+Feeling like a freak on a leash
+Feeling like I have no release

 A Scheme interpreter written in Haskell, work in progress,

 Welcome to FreakScheme, where the charm of Scheme meets the power of Haskell,